Three-wattled bellbird: Song

 Because of the secretive behavior of this bird, it is often only detected by the distinctive bell-like call given by the males.
 At close range, the vocalization of many in Costa Rica is heard as a complex three-part song, the "bonk" giving the bird its name.
 This hollow, wooden "bonk" is thought to be among the loudest bird calls on Earth, audible to humans from over 0.5 mi away.
-The song is different in Nicaragua and in also Panama, and these songs also include an extremely loud, but less bell-like, note.
+The song is different in Nicaragua and also in Panama, and these songs also include an extremely loud, but less bell-like, note.
 The song may also be a short "Heee-Ahhh."
 In some instances, it has been described as sounding like microphone feedback.

 Research by Donald Kroodsma on recordings archived at the Cornell Lab of Ornithology showed that the three-wattled bellbird is unique among members of its sub-order, in that it learns its song, rather than having the song determined by instinct, because the song changed over the years that it had been recorded.

 Status

 The population trend of the three-wattled bellbird is on a downward trend because of destruction of the bird's forest habitat.
 The International Union for Conservation of Nature has assessed their conservation status as "vulnerable".

 The Monteverde Institute in Costa Rica is working to conserve the bellbird's natural habitat through its reforestation program.
-The organization has planted over 250,000 trees of more than 140 species in the Bellbird Biological Corridor in attempt to bridge the habitats that many species require for migration.
+The organization has planted over 250,000 trees of more than 140 species in the Bellbird Biological Corridor in an attempt to bridge the habitats that many species require for migration.